 Depending on the pump type, whether radial or axial, the pump body can be manufactured accordingly.
 In the photo here, you can see these types.

 The impeller is the most critical part of pump performance.
 Proper impeller design and selection will decide the efficiency of the pump.
-It transfers energy from driver to fluid.
+It transfers energy from the driver to fluid.
 It converts kinetic energy into the pressure head of the pump.

-Impeller has a curved blade, which is also known as vane, and it is mounted on the pump shaft.
+Impeller has a curved blade, which is also known as a vane, and it is mounted on the pump shaft.